-string trimmer line spool
+blue trimmer line spool and the cap

 The Impact of Trimmer Line Thickness on Lawn Care: What You Need to Know